Investments

 The amount of surplus operational cash flow is monitored by Financial Services.
 This cash flow is further categorized as being needed within the next one year or less (short term operational funds) or not being required until at least one year in the future (long term operational funds).

-The objectives in investing surplus operational cash flow is to maximize investment income to fund University operations while simultaneously minimizing the risk of capital loss on the investment and maintaining adequate liquidity for operational cash requirements.
+The objectives in investing surplus operational cash flow are to maximize investment income to fund University operations while simultaneously minimizing the risk of capital loss on the investment and maintaining adequate liquidity for operational cash requirements.
 These opposing objectives need to be balanced in relation to the nature of the cash flow being invested.
 Capital preservation and maintaining adequate liquidity is more important for short term operational funds while maximizing investment income is more important for long term operational funds.

 Short term operational funds may only be invested in fixed income based investments with little or no possibility of capital loss such as:

-• Investments backed by any Schedule I or Schedule II bank.
+- Investments backed by any Schedule I or Schedule II bank.
 This would include investments such as overnight accounts, term deposits, mortgage notes, banker’s acceptances, etc.

-• Government of Canada Treasury Bills
+- Government of Canada Treasury Bills

-• Exchange traded funds (ETF’s), mutual funds or similar equity arrangement where the underlying assets are short term bonds or similar fixed income investment vehicle.
+- Exchange traded funds (ETF’s), mutual funds or similar equity arrangement where the underlying assets are short term bonds or similar fixed income investment vehicle.

 Investments in any short term corporate commercial paper or alternative short term investment vehicles may be made with the prior approval of the Vice-President (Administration).